Find Affordable College Courses

 Lebanon, IL

-McKendree University ranked #6 on this year’s Best Nursing Bachelor’s Degree Schools in Illinois list.
+McKendree University landed the #6 spot in the 2023 rankings for the best bachelor’s degree nursing programs.
 McKendree is a small private not-for-profit school located in the suburb of Lebanon.

 While working on their Bachelor's Degree, nursing majors at McKendree accumulate an average of around $26,127 in student debt.